daviemakz/compose-transducers/README.md

 console.log(output)
 ```

-**NOTE: You can have the map functions taking more than one parameter as long as your functions return the same number of parameters**
+**NOTE: You can have the map functions taking more than one parameter as long as your functions return the same number of parameters.**

 ### reduce